 Minnesota: Land of 4 very distinct seasons, 10,000 lakes, and more to do and see than you could possibly imagine.
-Included in this bucket list is just a small sprinkling of all the wonderful and exotic things you can do in Minnesota.
+Included in this Minnesota bucket list is just a small sample of all the wonderful and exotic things you can do in Minnesota.
 This is meant to get you started on some of those key experiences everyone should try at least once.

 Drive Highway 61 for breathtaking reds, oranges and yellows.
 Drive from Red Wing to Winona along the Mississippi River.
+Stay at a Mansion in Red Wing to really complete the bucket list.

 Watch the raptors migrate south for the winter from Hawk Ridge bird observatory in Duluth.